techgrounds/techgrounds-JarBanf/03_Security/01_IAM_doc.md

 MFA acts as an additional layer of security to prevent unauthorized users from accessing an account, even when the password has been stolen.

 **3. What the principle of least privilege is and how it improves security.**

+The principle of least privilege (PoLP) is an information security concept which maintains that a user or entity should only have access to the specific data, resources and applications needed to complete a required task.

+It works by limiting the accessible data, resources and application functions to only that which a user or entity requires to execute their specific task or workflow.

+The less access a company allows to specific data, resources and applications, the smaller the odds that some malicious party will steal a legitimate user's credentials and use them to steal that specific data, resources and application.